shalins/shalinshah.me/_posts/2012-08-07-why-hacking-is-awesome.md

 ## The Hacking I Do

 Okay, so I don't like hacking things for destructive purposes.
 But I love hacking.
-Somethings I like to hack are ipods (okay, not really hacking..), servers (simple ), browser (using simple JavaScript hacks), apps (iOS), web languages (CSS, JS, Ruby, etc.), I hack all day-to-day used objects and stuff... (from how I tie my shoes to hacking computer stuff).
+Somethings I like to hack are iPods (okay, not really hacking, jailbreaking), servers (just to make things simpler), browser (using simple JavaScript hacks), apps (iOS), web languages (CSS, JS, Ruby, etc.), I hack all day-to-day used objects and stuff... (from how I tie my shoes to hacking computer stuff).
 Hackers are not just for protecting computers or destroying them.
-They tweak things for and mod them for their own benefits.
-(Finding loopoles)
+They tweak things for and mod them for their own benefits (finding loopholes).

 So just cause I like to hack, I am not a bad guy.
 And I'm not saying that there aren't bad hackers, it's that not all of them are bad, and shouldn't be judged as bad either.